Drinking Alcohol Is Better for You Than Exercise When It Comes To Living Longer, Says Awesome Study

 There are countless studies and articles out there that debate whether alcohol consumption is good for you or not, but I’m fairly certain nobody cares about the negative headlines and we simply choose to believe boozin’ is super healthy.
 I mean, at least that’s what I do.

-If you, too, choose to believe alcohol is good for you, I have amazing news that will definitely justify your reasoning: New research revealed that booze has invigorating, anti-aging powers, and is actually one of the secrets to a long and prosperous life.
+If you, too, choose to believe alcohol is good for you, I have amazing news that will definitely justify your reasoning: Research revealed that booze has invigorating, anti-aging powers, and is actually one of the secrets to a long and prosperous life.
 This is some of the best news I’ve ever heard, so I’ll drink to that.

 The research was presented at the American Association for the Advancement of Science’s annual conference, where neurologist Claudia Kawas presented the riveting scientific breakthrough that drinking two glasses of wine or beer a day can significantly reduce your risk of a premature death – and is even better for your health than exercising regularly.
 Hah!
 Take that, naysayers.